charlesclz03/flowforge/DOCS/setup/SETUP.md

-# FlowForge Setup Guide
+# Freestyla Setup Guide

-This guide will help you set up the development environment for FlowForge.
+This guide will help you set up the development environment for Freestyla.

 ## Prerequisites